webda2l/symfony-docs/session.rst

 that any stored session that was saved more than ``gc_maxlifetime`` ago should be deleted.
 This allows one to expire records based on idle time.

-However, some operating systems (e.g. Debian) do their own session handling and set the ``session.gc_probability`` variable to ``0`` to stop PHP doing garbage collection.
-That's why Symfony now overwrites this value to ``1``.
+However, some operating systems (e.g. Debian) manage session handling differently and set the ``session.gc_probability`` variable to ``0`` to prevent PHP from performing garbage collection.
+By default, Symfony uses the value of the ``gc_probability`` directive set in the ``php.ini`` file.
+If you can't modify this PHP setting, you can configure it directly in Symfony:

-If you wish to use the original value set in your ``php.ini``, add the following
-configuration:

 .. code-block:: yaml